kodekloudhub/community-faq/docs/etcd-faq.md

 ### Multiple etcd processes

-It is highly unlikely you will find this configuration, but if you do, please report it in the [slack channel](https://kodekloud.slack.com/archives/CHMV3P9NV).
+It is highly unlikely you will find this configuration, but if you do, please report it on Discord.

 If there's more than one, you need to identify the correct one!
 In the output of the above `ps -aux | grep etcd` command, you should be able to see the `--listen-client-urls` argument.
 Note down the port numbers from this URL for each `etcd` process.